 The Personal and Social Literacy component of the core is designed to develop personal and social knowledge and understanding.
-The Personal and Social Literacy curriculum required of all Faulkner students promotes the development of literacy in physical health and social sciences knowledge, skills and dispositions.
-Personal and Social Literacy curriculum consists of lower level requirements addressing physical health, social or behavioral science and service.
-The physical health requirements consist of Lifetime Fitness (PE 1300).
-The social or behavioral science requirement varies by degree program, but consists of one course from Psychology (PY 1310), Criminal Justice (CJ 1300), Counseling (COU 2320), Sociology (SY 2328), American Government (PS 2308) or Economics (BA 2303).
-The Personal and Social Literacy curriculum also includes the University's freshman experience course, Faulkner Foundations (FAF 1111) for incoming freshmen with less than 13 semester hours of credit, or the transfer experience course (FAF 2111) for transfer students with 13 or more semester hours of credit.
+The Personal and Social Literacy curriculum required of all Faulkner students promotes the development of literacy in physical health and social sciences knowledge, skills, and dispositions.
+Personal and

+Social Literacy curriculum consists of lower level requirements addressing physical health, and social or behavioral science.
+The physical health requirements consist of Lifetime Fitness (PE 1300); the social or behavioral science requirement varies by degree program, but consists of one course from Psychology (PY 1310), Criminal Justice (CJ 1300), Counseling (COU 2320), Sociology (SY 2328), American Government (PS 2308), Economics (BA 2303), Computers, Ethics, and Society (CIS 2315), or Information, Ethics, and Society (INF 2315).
+The Personal and Social Literacy curriculum also includes the University's Faulkner Foundations or Faulkner Foundations-Transfer course (FAF 1111 or FAF 2111).